joncto/research-services/docs/about-NWA.md

 ----

-[^1]: In MidJourney, the following prompt was entered: `Digital art with hundreds of computers popping up in a Norwegian landscape --ar 2:1.``
+*The image above is created with MidJourney, entering the following prompt: `Digital art with hundreds of computers popping up in a Norwegian landscape --ar 2:1.`*